brandtkstrom/liri-node-app/README.md

 -   #### concert-this _(artist)_
     -   Finds upcoming events for the specified band/artist using the "Bands in Town Artist Events API".
 -   #### do-what-it-says
     -   Reads the included random.txt file and performs each command specified.
-This allows LIRI to process a multiple commands at once.
+This allows LIRI to process multiple commands at once.
 Each command should be on its own line, with a comma separating the command and associated argument e.g. "movie-this,finding nemo".

 ## **Code Overview Video**
 [Watch on YouTube](https://www.youtube.com/watch?v=HxzYIU8l_fk)